Who we are

 Surveys and MindWell evaluation activities

-Site users can contact the MindWell team with service updates, feedback and engagement/event requests via a contact form linked to a gmail account.
-MindWell is not a clinical or mental health referral service or connected to a clinical service and unfortunately, we are not able to respond to queries about individual situations, give advice or answer clinical queries from professionals.
+Site users can contact the MindWell team with service updates, feedback and engagement/event requests via the contact request form on the website.
+MindWell is not a clinical service or connected to a clinical service and unfortunately, we are not able to respond to queries about individual situations, give advice or answer clinical queries from professionals.
 We are also unable to respond to commercial requests.

-Website users, whether members of the public or professionals, should not send any clinical queries or personal or sensitive information through this contact form – it is not connected to a clinical service and is not secure.
-Please be aware that if you choose to send us unsolicited sensitive personal information, including requests for mental health related support, we may share your email and personal information with an organisation, service or healthcare professional who will respond directly to you.
+Website users, whether members of the public or professionals, should not send any clinical queries or personal or sensitive information to this email address – it is not connected to a clinical service and is not secure.
+PLEASE BE AWARE that if you choose to send us unsolicited sensitive personal information, including requests for mental health related support, we may share your email and personal information with an organisation, service or healthcare professional who will respond directly to you.

 We will never share your personal information with a third party for reasons such as marketing purposes.

 All website users are invited to join our mailing list to receive regular updates about our activities, news, campaigns, events and content developments.
-We will ask you to provide some personal information to join our mailing list (Mail Chimp) such as your email address, name and occupation.
+We will ask you to provide some personal information to join our mailing list (Mailchimp) such as your email address and name.
 Before joining the mailing list, it will be made clear to you how your personal information will be used, stored and kept safe.
 You will be able to unsubscribe from this mailing list at any time by clicking the unsubscribe option on email communications.
-We will never share your personal information provided for the mailing list with a third party for any reason such as marketing purposes.
+We will never share your personal information provided for the mailing list with a third party for any reason such as marketing

 Personal data that you input into social media platforms may transfer from those platforms to us, however we do not collect personal information through our social media platforms unless you respond to an invitation to take part in a survey or join our mailing list.
 You should note that social media platforms have their own privacy policies and it is up to you as the user of those platforms to satisfy yourself that your privacy settings are appropriate.
 We will not share any personal data that you supply to us privately through social media with third parties.
 We may, however, share posts you have already made public on our social media platforms.
 Read our full social media terms and conditions.